 The Luther Process

-Requests by students for accommodations are made for reasons of disability or health issues through the Disability Services office in the Student Academic Support Center (SASC).
+Requests by students for accommodations are made for reasons of disability or health issues through the Disability Services office in the Center for Academic Enrichment (CAE).

-Requests for special accommodation are made to the Disability Coordinator in SASC.
+Requests for accommodation are made to the Coordinator of Disability Services.
 The request process has two required steps:

 When the request and documentation have been received, a letter of accommodation is given to the students to distribute to the appropriate faculty / staff.
 This letter confirms the student’s connection with Disability Services and indicates which accommodations they are eligible to receive for each specific course.
 If you feel the request jeopardizes the integrity of the course, please contact the Disability Services office.

-If you have questions or concerns about a student you are working with, you can call Disability Services or SASC at ext.
+If you have questions or concerns about a student you are working with, you can call Disability Services or CAE at ext.
 1270.
-DS and SASC may not be able to tell you what a student's disability is, but they can provide you with some guidance for working with the student.
+Disability Services will not be able to tell you what a student's disability is, but they can provide you with some guidance for working with the student.

 Faculty Rights and Responsibilities